On energy consistency of intermediate states in HLL-type MHD Riemann solvers

 \section{Positivity and monotonicity: on the HLL-type schemes}

 As mentioned, the HLLC-L scheme still uses the HLL approximation for magnetic fields.
 When plasma $\beta$ is low and $B_{\parallel}$ is dominant, Alfv\'en speed approaches fast magnetoacoustic speed.
 In this case, the HLLD scheme's approximation of the magnetic field (but not the magnetic energy, which is a significant difference) becomes closer to that of the HLL scheme.
-Therefore, as an example, we discuss how the HLL-type approximations may experience challenges for positivity or monotonicity, {inspiring the efforts introduced in the next section.} {Note that the example cannot be \textit{directly} used to explain the multi-state HLL-type schemes.}
+Therefore, as an example, we discuss how the HLL-type approximation may encounter challenges in preserving positivity or monotonicity, {inspiring the efforts introduced in the next section.} {Note that the example cannot be \textit{directly} used to explain the multi-state HLL-type schemes.}

 A Riemann solver provides the numerical flux between two sets of physical states, which are expected to be physically admissible.
 This means that the density and (internal) energy must be positive.
 However, internal energy is usually not directly calculated by the Riemann solver but is given by